-There are many types of allergy medicines you can buy without a prescription, such as:
+There are other types of allergy medicines you can buy without a prescription, such as:

 - Antihistamines.
 These help your sneezing, runny nose, itching, and watery eyes.

-- Decongestants or a corticosteroid nasal spray .
+- Decongestants.
 These help relieve a stuffy nose.

 - Eyedrops.
 These help red, itchy, and watery eyes.

-Your doctor may suggest other medicines if these don't work or in special cases, such as if you are pregnant.
+If over-the-counter medicines don't work or in special cases, such as if you are pregnant, your doctor may suggest other medicines.
 Other medicines include: